 Creative ways to share virtual wedding wishes during online celebrations

-Live digital wish walls during the ceremony
+Live digital wish walls during the virtual wedding ceremony

 Video tribute playback as a ceremony segment